North Carolina Storm Damage

 Stand Up to Future Storms

-Hail, wind, and tree damage can quickly harm a vulnerable roof.
+Hail, wind, and falling debris can compromise your roof fast.
 But if you work with Roof Medic right after a major storm, we’ll restore your roof to keep you protected for years to come.
-If your damage was significant enough, your insurance may approve a full roof replacement.
-In this case, you can take advantage of top-quality materials paired with outstanding workmanship from our team.
+If your roof qualifies for replacement through insurance, we’ll make sure it’s restored with premium materials and expert craftsmanship, built to withstand whatever comes next.

 Frequently Asked Questions